1860 United States presidential election in Arkansas

 The 1860 United States presidential election in Arkansas took place on November 6, 1860, as part of the 1860 United States presidential election.
 Arkansas voters chose four representatives, or electors, to the Electoral College, who voted for president and vice president.

-Arkansas was won by the 14th Vice President of the United States John C. Breckinridge (SD–Kentucky), running with Senator Joseph Lane, with 53.06% of the popular vote, against Senator John Bell (CU–Tennessee), running with the Governor of Massachusetts Edward Everett, with 37.05% of the popular vote and Senator Stephen A. Douglas (D–Illinois), running with 41st Governor of Georgia Herschel Johnson, with 9.89% of the popular vote.
+Arkansas was won by the Southern Democratic candidate 14th Vice President of the United States John C. Breckinridge of Kentucky and his running mate Senator Joseph Lane of Oregon.
+They defeated the Constitutional Union candidate Senator John Bell of Tennessee and his running mate Governor of Massachusetts Edward Everett as well as Democratic candidate Senator Stephen A. Douglas of Illinois and his running mate 41st Governor of Georgia Herschel V. Johnson.
+Breckinridge won the state by a margin of 16.01%.

 Republican Party candidate Abraham Lincoln was not on the ballot in the state.